-On average, 10% of new fathers experience paternal postnatal depression (PPND), though some studies show that number reaches up to 25%.
-The stats vary widely, because research on paternal disorders is still relatively new, but the fact is: fathers definitely suffer from it, and it often goes unnoticed.
+On average, 10% of new dads experience paternal postnatal depression (PPND), though some studies show that number reaches up to 25%.
+The stats vary widely, because research on paternal disorders is still relatively new, but fathers can definitely suffer from it, and it often goes unnoticed.

-Factors contributing to PPND are similar to what affects moms—hormone fluctuations (decreased testosterone and cortisol and increased estrogen and prolactin), sleep deprivation and lifestyle challenges.
-But there are also factors more specific to men: stress over increased finances, reduced/nonexistent sex life, loss of freedom, and worries about being a good father and partner.
-Also, studies show that men who have a history of mood disorders or a partner suffering from a postpartum mood disorder are more likely to develop PPND.
+Factors contributing to PPND are similar to those that affect women—hormone fluctuations (decreased testosterone and cortisol; increased estrogen and prolactin), sleep deprivation and lifestyle challenges.
+But there are also factors more specific to men: stress over increased finances, reduced/nonexistent sex life, loss of freedom, and worries about being a good dad and partner.
+Studies also show that men with a history of mood disorders are more likely to develop PPND.

-The symptoms of PPND don’t necessarily manifest in the way it does for women, and men are less likely to communicate how they’re feeling, which means they’re less likely to seek help.
+The symptoms don’t necessarily manifest in the same way they do for women, and men are less likely to communicate how they’re feeling, which means less likely to seek help.
 So if your partner is suddenly burying himself in his work or behaving out-of-the-ordinary, it may be cause for concern.

 Some signs of PPND